seL4/l4v/README.md

   * seL4 [development tool chain][8] on Debian and Ubuntu
   * `make` version 3.81 or higher

+You can get away with avoiding a full cross compiler setup form the above, but you will need at least these:

+    sudo apt-get install python-pip python-dev libxml2-utils
+    sudo pip install tempita
+    sudo pip install psutil

 *On MacOS*: here it is harder to get a full cross-compiler setup going.
 For normal proof development, a full setup is not necessary, though.
 You mostly